appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 ### Publish Module Android Permissions

 The following table details the roles and restrictions for the [**Publish**](/publish-module) module for Android.
-Please refer to the modules related information and coution notes.
+Please refer to the related modules information and caution notes.

 | Publish                   | Scopes                                    | Owner | Manager | Operator | Ext.
 Operator | Viewer |
 |---------------------------|-------------------------------------------|-------|---------|----------|---------------|--------|